Kirkuk

-Kirkuk was proclaimed the "capital of Iraqi culture" in 2010.
-It is also considered by Iraqi Turkmens to be their cultural and historical capital.
+It is described by the Kurdish leader and former Iraqi president Jalal Talabani as “the Jerusalem of Kurdistan” even though it is not part of Iraqi Kurdistan region, while it is seen by the Turkmen activist Fatih Salah as the cultural and historical capital of Iraqi Turkmens.
 The government of Iraq states that Kirkuk represents a small version of Iraq due to its diverse population, and that the city is a model for coexistence in the country.